Odas0R/zet-cmd/README.md

-   remove, rm   Removes the given zettel from the database and from the filesystem history      Retrieves the last 50 opened zettel backlog      Retrieves all the fleet of zettels links        Retrieves all the links of a zettel backlinks    Retrieves all the backlinks of a zettel brokenlinks  Retrieves all the brokenlinks of a zettel last         Retrieves the last opened zettel save         Inserts or updates the given zettel to the database, and some repairs sync         Sync the filesystem with the database and does some fixing on the side
+   remove, rm   Removes the given zettel from the database and from the filesystem history      Retrieves the last 50 opened zettel backlog      Retrieves all the fleet of zettels brokenlinks  Retrieves all the brokenlinks of a zettel permanent    Sets the given zettel as type permanent fleet        Sets the given zettel as type fleet last         Retrieves the last opened zettel save         Inserts or updates the given zettel to the database, and some repairs sync         Sync the filesystem with the database and does some fixing on the side